-- Accessory structures shall not be used for human habitation (including work, sleeping, 1. living, cooking or restroom areas) and shall not be temperature controlled; - 2.
-Accessory structures shall be designed to have low flood damage potential: - 3.
-Accessory structures shall be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters; - Accessory structures shall be firmly anchored in accordance with this subchapter or by 4. bolting the building to a concrete slab or by over the top ties.
+- Accessory structures shall not be used for human habitation (including work, sleeping, living, cooking or restroom areas) and shall not be temperature controlled; - 2.
+Accessory structures shall be designed to have low flood damage potential; - Accessory structures shall be constructed and placed on the building site so as to offer 3. the minimum resistance to the flow of floodwaters;

+- 4. Accessory structures shall be firmly anchored in accordance with this subchapter or by bolting the building to a concrete slab or by over the top ties.
 When bolting to a concrete slab, one-half inch bolts six feet on center with a minimum of two per side shall be required.
-If over the top ties are used a minimum of two ties with a force adequate to secure the building is required; and - All service facilities such as electrical equipment shall be installed in accordance with 5.
-Section 3.8.3.D.1.d; and - Openings to relieve hydrostatic pressure during a flood shall be provided below regulatory 6. flood protection elevation in conformance with Section 3.8.3.D.2.d.1. - 7.
-An accessory structure with a footprint of 600 square feet or less in A, AO, AH, and AE Zones that satisfies the criteria outlined above is not required to meet the elevation and floodproofing standards of Article 151.3, Section 3.8.3.C.2.b.
-Elevation or floodproofing certifications are required for all other accessory structures in accordance with Article 151.3.
-Section 3.8.3.C.2.b..
+If over the top ties are used a minimum of two ties with a force adequate to secure the building is required; and - 5.
+All service facilities such as electrical equipment shall be installed in accordance with Section 3.8.3.D.1.d; and - 6.
+Openings to relieve hydrostatic pressure during a flood shall be provided below regulatory flood protection elevation in conformance with Section 3.8.3.D.2.d.1. - 7.
+An accessory structure with a footprint less than 150 square feet that satisfies the criteria outlined above does not require an elevation or floodproofing certificate. - 8.
+Accessory structures over 150 square feet and up to 1,000 square feet or less with a value of less than \$15,000 may be permitted below the base flood elevation as defined in Section 10.3, Definitions, provided they satisfy the criteria outlined above. - 9.
+Accessory structures greater than 1,000 square feet shall meet the elevation requirements as defined in Section 10.3, Definitions, or flood proofing requirements set forth in Section 3.8.3.C.2.c.